awtGerry/home-cfg/README.md

 ## Hosts
 * `lyra`: My current machine with support for newer hardware using Wayland.
-* `pady`: My school laptop, focused on simplicity and battery life, sacrificing a bit of performance and looks.
+* `pady`: My school laptop, focused on simplicity, performance and battery life, sacrificing looks.
 * `artemis`: Laptop used as a server (not working currently).

 > [!Caution]